dirkhugo/iotsens/sensps3dh.md

    the support of multiple authentication mechanisms without need for pre-negotiation.
    Nimble out-of-band authentication for EAP or EAP-NOOB {{RFC9140}}
-   applies EAP to simple IoT devices.
-These devices are characterized by not having pre-established relation with server or user nor a pre-provisioned identifier or credentials, but a second interface for out-of-band communication.
-OOB channel enables the device to send critical data needed, i.e., a secret nonce to EAP server.
+   applies EAP to very simple IoT devices without pre-established (e.g., manufacturer provided certificate) relation with server or user nor a pre-provisioned identifier or credentials.
+For sake of security they need, however, a second interface for out-of-band communication.
+This OOB channel enables the device to send critical data needed, i.e., a secret nonce to EAP server.
    EAP-NOOB protocol architecture can make use of RADIUS or DIAMETER to encode EAP messages.
 However, EAP-NOOB is based on user